"It takes a village to raise a child"

 In order to ensure that this is done in a way that does not disturb the children's work, we request that all observers adhere to a few rules.
 When you arrive, the guides will provide you with the comprehensive list, but here are a few key points to keep in mind:

-- Classroom observations are possible between 09:00 and 12:00.
-Observers will receive a clipboard from the class teacher and are requested to make notes concerning what they see;
+- Observations in the classroom are possible between 09:00 and 11:00.
+The parents receive a clipboard from the supervisor on which they can take notes about what they see;

-- During the Montessori work period, observers should be as discreet and inconspicuous as possible, and avoid talking or attempting to make eye-contact with children or adults.
-Similarly, we request that observers turn off their mobile telephones before entering the learning environment;
+- During the Montessori work period, the observers must be as discreet and unobtrusive as possible and must not talk or try to come into contact with children or adults.
+In addition, we ask that the mobile phone is switched off before entering the learning environment;

 Once a month, children can give lessons to their parents with the Montessori materials.
 This alternates between Wednesday and Friday mornings or afternoons.